awsdocs/amazon-vpc-user-guide/doc_source/vpce-gateway.md

 | 54\.123\.165\.0/24  | igw\-1a2b3c4d |
 | pl\-1a2b3c4d | vpce\-11bb22cc |

-To ensure that all traffic destined for Amazon S3 in the same region is routed via the endpoint, you must adjust the routes in your route table\.
+To ensure that all traffic destined for Amazon S3 in the same Region is routed via the endpoint, you must adjust the routes in your route table\.
 To do this, you can delete the route to the internet gateway\.
-Now, all traffic to Amazon S3 in the same region uses the endpoint, and the subnet that's associated with your route table is a private subnet\.
+Now, all traffic to Amazon S3 in the same Region uses the endpoint, and the subnet that's associated with your route table is a private subnet\.

 ****